davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 #### Working Solution

 I have included a working solution of my program along with the starter code.
-The binary executable file is called `sobelSol`.
-You can run it from the terminal by first navigating in to the homework directory and typing the command `./sobelSol`.
+The 3 binaries have been placed in the `sol` directory in the downloaded files.

 #### Preamble: Working with Time in C
 In this assignment, you will need to measure time precisely.
-You will need to include the `time.h` library.
+To do that, you will need to include the `time.h` library.
 ```c
 #include <time.h>
 ```

-This library gives you access to the  `struct timespec` structure, which holds a time value when the clocking function is called.
+This library gives you access to the  `struct timespec` structure, which holds a time value after the clocking function is called.
 Let's check out the data members in this struct.
 ```c
 struct timespec {
     time_t tv_sec;   // whole seconds (valid values are >= ​0​)